skyrim-multiplayer/skymp/docs/Usage Legal Aspects.md

 * **Asset use permission in mods/files that are being sold** - This permission is in fact also being granted.
 GPLv3 doesn't restrict making money but prohibits closed-source projects.
 * **Asset use permission in mods/files that earn donation points** - Same as for previous permission.
 It's legal to make money on GPLv3 software as long as you meet other requirements of this license.

 You are responsible for informing your users about permissions correctly.
-Choosing the wrong permissions doesn't have any effect on the real legal state of your work.
+Choosing the wrong permissions doesn't have any effect on the real legal state of your work and doesn't shadow the GPLv3 license.

 ### File Credits